mrTimofey/frontizer/README.md

 npm run jshint
 ```

-## Templates
+## Views

-All template files must be stored inside "views" directory.
+All views files must be stored inside "views" directory.
 Their names will be used in routing.

-Example: "/about/career" request will be handled with "views/about/career.jade" template.
+Example: "/about/career" request will be handled with "views/about/career.jade" view.

-If corresponding template is not found then you will see error page with 404 status.
+If corresponding view file is not found then you will see error page with 404 status.

-For the front page create "home.jade" template.
+For the front page create "home.jade" view.

 ## Assets and static files

 Project assets and statics are stored in "assets" directory with obviously named directories inside.

-Use *script(src=__js)* and *link(rel="stylesheet" href=__css)* to include compiled scripts and styles.
+Use *script(src=__js)* and *link(rel="stylesheet" href=__css)* to include compiled scripts and styles within your views.

-Use function *static(path)* in your jade tempates for static URLs.
+Use function *static(path)* in your views for static URLs.
 Path argument must not contain leading slash.

 ## Views helpers